Obtaining Advice from the Ethics Commission

-A City official, candidate, lobbyist or other person who has duties or obligations under the City's local governmental ethics laws (or his or her authorized representative) can ask the Ethics Commission for telephone or written advice.
+A city official, candidate, lobbyist or other person who has duties or obligations under the City's local governmental ethics laws (or their authorized representative) can ask the ethics commission for telephone or written advice.
 Examples of authorized representatives include elected officials, candidates, campaign treasurers, lawyers and agency counsels.

 What if I want advice about the activities of someone else?

 If you are calling or writing to ask about someone else’s actions, and you are not authorized to represent that person, the ethics commission cannot give you advice about the requirements under the City's local governmental ethics laws.
 For example, it would not be able to provide advice if your fellow planning commissioner voted for a project and you suspect he or she may have had a conflict of interest.
 If you think someone may have violated a provision of local governmental ethics laws, you may file a complaint with the ethics commission.

 What are the general rules about seeking advice?

 - Ask for advice before you act.
 Ethics commission staff members can provide you with telephone or written advice about future conduct only, not about actions already taken.
 Similarly, staff members do not provide advice about matters in litigation or about which a complaint has been filed with the ethics commission.